tykiww/tykiww.github.io/_posts/2018-11-05-which-speech-is-best.md

 Our goal is to create our own speaker session by discovering which topics are the most popular.
 Of course, that is definitely not enough to create a business model, however we this will be some important research.

 [Here](https://raw.githubusercontent.com/tykiww/projectpage/master/datasets/Ted/ted.csv) is our dataset of TED talks.
-It's a rather large file (7MB), so be carful with it running computations.
+It's a rather annoyingly medium sized file (7MB), so don't freak out if it doesn't run well on disk.

 Here are the libraries to use for today.